DerWeh/pyplot/README.md

 # pyplot
 -------------------------
 Module to centralize plotting scripts.

-The scripts can be dumped into the _plotter_ folder, or subfolder in it and then be launched centrally with the __pyplot__ script.
+In the `.config.cfg` file specified directories are made accessible via __pyplot__.
+If we have e.g. a directory _/home/user/plotter_, scripts can be dumped into the _plotter_ folder and then be launched centrally with the __pyplot__ script via

-Currently scripts with the right structure can be dropped into the plotter directory.
-The command:
+    $ pyplot SCRIPTNAME {COMMAND LINE PARAMETERES}

+It is also possible to structure them in _subfolders_ and launch them via

+    $ pyplot subfolder SCRIPTNAME {COMMAND LINE PARAMETERES}

+Before scripts are available he command:

     $ pyplot configure update

-makes the module aware of the new script.
+has to be used, to make the module aware of the new script.
+It turns the directories, e.g. _plotter_, into modules by creating a `__init__.py` file.
+Currently existing `__init__.py` files will be overwritten.
-It can then be run via

-    $ pyplot SCRIPTNAME {COMMAND LINE PARAMETERES}
 -------------------------

 # Required structure for the scripts: